YOU Donate I.T.

 Extend your retired tech’s useful life

 Donations of used computers, laptops, monitors, and other electronic items are accepted from businesses, individuals, and government departments.
+Tax receipts may be issued for your donations.

 CFS interns posing in front of the BC Tech for Learning sign